bcnmy/docs/docs/Account/transactions/gasless.md

 # Gasless Transactions

-In this guide we will look at executing a gasless transaction utilizing our sponsorship paymaster.
+In this guide we will look at executing a gasless mint transaction utilizing our sponsorship paymaster.
+Check the entire code in the [end](/account/transactions/gasless#mint-nft-function).

 :::info
 This guide assumes you have already initialized the Biconomy SDK and just need to understand how to execute a user paid transaction.
 See our [tutorials](/category/tutorials) for step by step setups.